bronozoj/coe151-mp1/DOCUMENTATION.md

 ### Termios and File Control Compatibility

-I hoped to make a program with portable code since I used Python3 as my language but failed to do so because of dependencies with termios and fcntl python libraries which are not available (or would not work as inteded) on certain non-unix compliant operating systems (ahem..
+I hoped to make a program with portable code since I used Python3 as my language but failed to do so because of dependencies with `termios` and `fcntl` python libraries which are not available (or would not work as inteded) on certain non-unix compliant operating systems (ahem..
 Windows).
 Perhaps workarounds would be available in some other way that i have not explored in the making of this set of applications.
-The exception to this is the server-only program 'hanaserver.py' which does not have this dependency
+The exception to this is the server-only program `hanaserver.py` which does not have this dependency